 What happens to running sessions if the rmux daemon process crashes?

-rmux uses a single-daemon architecture with IPC (Unix sockets on Unix, Named Pipes on Windows), so a daemon crash would lose all session state and attached PTYs. tmux has the same architectural risk but has accumulated over fifteen years of crash hardening and signal handling across thousands of production deployments. rmux has existed for ten days, its idle memory footprint is undocumented, and the README explicitly warns that bugs are expected.
-The daemon stability question is the blocker for production use, not the SDK API design.
+rmux uses a single-daemon architecture with IPC (Unix sockets on Unix, Named Pipes on Windows), so a daemon crash would lose all session state and attached PTYs. tmux has the same architectural risk but has accumulated over fifteen years of crash hardening and signal handling across thousands of production deployments. rmux is roughly six weeks old, its idle memory footprint is still undocumented, and its Python SDK carries an alpha classifier on PyPI [Updated June 2026]. v0.3.1 added daemon-upgrade safety so an in-place binary update no longer forces every session to die, which is the right kind of hardening to see early, but the daemon stability question remains the blocker for production use, not the SDK API design.

 Can Python-based agents use rmux-sdk today without writing Rust?